-Edito rial 1
+Editor rial 1

-Situation.
-Results.
-Development 2
+Corporate Situation 2

 1. Our priorities, at the heart of all major events 3

-2. The company's position and key figures 52
+2. The group's position and key figures 52

-3. Important events that occurred after the end of the financial year 55
+3. Important events that occurred after the end of the financial year 53

-4. Circumstances likely to have a considerable effect on the company's development 57
+4. Circumstances likely to have a considerable effect on the company's development 55

-5. Risks to which the company is exposed 61
+5. Risks to which the company is exposed 59

-6. Research and development 64
+6. Research and development

-7. Subsidiaries 65
+7. Subsidiaries

-Finan cial data 68

-1. Changes in the presentation of the financial statements and valuation rules 69
+Financial data66

-2. Income statement 70
+1. Income statement

-3. Balance sheet 73

-4. Going concern 75

-5. Appropriation of earnings 76

-6. Risks and uncertainties linked to the use of financial instruments 77

-7. Auditors' additional assignments 79
+2. Statement of financial position

-Corporate Governance
+Corpo Corporate Governance72

-1. Board of Directors 81

-2. Audit Committee

-3. Appointments and Remuneration Committee

-4. Management Board

-5. Supervision 91

-6. Offices held in subsidiaries and associated companies

-Rem uneration report